pocketdigi/kong-admin-ui/README.md

 * Consumer management
 * Plugin management
 * Authentication management(Support Basic Authentication, HMAC Authentication, JWT, Key Authentication, OAuth 2.0 Authentication)
+* Certificate management

 **Only support kong 0.14.x and above.**

+From version 0.3,we support custom headers,so you can use Basic Authentication plugin and Cors plugin on your Kong Admin Service,and add credential on header.

 ### Screenshots